ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/hmail/antispamsetup.md

 - **Check host in the HELO Command** - Default value is "2".
 This will compare the hostname used in the sending mail server's HELO to its rDNS (PTR) record.
 We would recommend changing this to "3".

 - **Check that sender had DNS-MX records** - Default value is "2".
-This will make sure that the sender domain has MX reccordds.
+This will make sure that the sender domain has MX reccords.
 Any legitimate domain sending mail should have MX records.
 As such, we recommend setting this score to "5".

 - **Verify DKIM-Signature header** - Default value is "5".
 If the relevant sending domain has a DKIM DNS record, hMail will check to make sure the message's DKIM signature matches.
 If it does not, the check will fail.
 We recommend leaving this at the default value.